Skip to content

 Identity verification — fail closed

+This section describes the default auth_mode: subscription check.
 Before every dispatch, koryph reads <configDir||$HOME>/.claude.json, extracts oauthAccount.emailAddress, and compares it case-insensitively to expected_identity.
 Any of the following refuses dispatch immediately:

 • The .claude.json file cannot be read.